BretFisher/nodejs-rocks-in-docker/README.md

 ## Add multi-architecture builds

-Now that Apple M1's are mainstream, and Windows arm64 laptops are slowly catching up, it's the perfect time for you to build not just x86_64 (amd64) images, but also build arm64/v8 as well.
+Now that Apple M1's are mainstream, and Windows arm64 laptops are catching up, it's the perfect time for you to build not just x86_64 (amd64) images, but also build arm64/v8 as well, at the same time.

 With Docker Desktop, you can build and push multiple architectures at once.